Virtual Regatta for Volvo Ocean Race

 Sad news.

-It was the collision between Vestas 11th Hour Racing and fishing vessel some 30 miles off Hong Kong.
-One man from the fishing boat was reported dead nine rescued.
-All Vestas crew is safe, but the boat has damaged port bow above the water line at least what can be seen from the pictures.
-Investigations in progress.
+It was a collision between Vestas 11th Hour Racing and a fishing vessel some 30 miles off Hong Kong.
+One man from the fishing boat was reported dead, and nine were rescued.
+All Vestas crew members are safe, but the boat has a damaged port bow above the water line, at least as can be seen from the pictures.
+Investigations are in progress.

-It is still short of news about the collision details, but I just want to add my two cents.
+There is still little news about the collision details, but I want to add my two cents.

-For those who read my About Me page knows that I am ex-merchant mariner navigation officer as well as sailboat skipper.
-I used to sail in those waters and sometimes it was the real nightmare due to fishing boat activities.
-They are engaged in fishing (or not) either without any SOLAS navigation lights or so many different lights that no way to make concussion what is it.
-Any calls by VHF radio is useless as no one speaks English.
+Those who read my About Me page know that I am an ex-merchant mariner navigation officer as well as a sailboat skipper.
+I used to sail in those waters, and sometimes it was a real nightmare due to fishing boat activities.
+They are engaged in fishing (or not) either without any SOLAS navigation lights or so many different lights that there is no way to make concussion what it is.
+Any calls by VHF radio are useless as no one speaks English.
 The keeping of sharp lookout is required, very sharp.

 One more nuance I would like to notice regarding navigation safety.
 It regards usage of AIS (automatic identification system).
-Many navigators, mainly the last generation, consider that AIS is almost the main navigation device what is very wrong opinion.
-Yes, it helps a lot to acquire ships around you, but never, I repeat „NEVER“ be considered a navigation tool.
+Many navigators, mainly the last generation, consider that AIS is almost the main navigation device, which is a very wrong opinion.
+Yes, it helps a lot to acquire ships around you, but never, I repeat, „NEVER“ be considered a navigation tool.
 In this regard, I want to say that using the Stealth Mode in busy fishing areas for Volvo Ocean race boats is dangerous.

 More details are about to come.

-Read here what are my thoughts on safe navigation.
+Read here what my thoughts on safe navigation are.

 February 4, 2018.

-It is more than two weeks since Vestas 11th Hour Racing has involved in fatal collision with the fishing boat.
+It has been more than two weeks since Vestas 11th Hour Racing was involved in a fatal collision with a fishing boat.
 There are still no details available for this collision, at least I can’t Google it.
 For me, as a professional deep-sea navigator, this is about the seriousness of the matter.
-Maritime accidents are always blamed on both sides; just the question is who is guiltier.
-Mostly it depends on the strength of lawyers and of course money.
+Maritime accidents are always blamed on both sides; the question is who is guiltier.
+It mostly depends on the strength of lawyers and, of course, money.

-Today is February 4, 2018, so two and a half days before the start of Leg 6 Hong Kong to Auckland.
-Official Volvo Ocean Race web page shows the same Vestas crew list.
-I would very much like that it remains the same but very doubtful about it.
-Hope I’m wrong.
+Today is February 4, 2018, so two and a half days before the start of Leg 6, Hong Kong to Auckland.
+The Official Volvo Ocean Race web page shows the same Vestas crew list.
+I would very much like it to remain the same, but I am very doubtful about it.
+I hope I’m wrong.

-As I wrote, I did not participate in the Leg 4 virtual competition due to the Virtualregatta team’s mistake in equipping my boat.
-I opened PayPal case to refund money.
-Long story which ends with free Full Pack for my boat for Leg 6.
+As I wrote, I did not participate in the Leg 4 virtual competition due to the Virtual Regatta team’s mistake in equipping my boat.
+I opened a PayPal case to refund the money.
+It’s a long story that ends with a free Full Pack for my boat for Leg 6.

 February 27, 2018.

-Real boats still racing and the first arrival expected tonight.
-Next Leg 7 Auckland to Itajai is scheduled for 18th of March and expected to be the toughest and longest with double points.
+The real boats are still racing, and the first arrival is expected tonight.
+The Next Leg 7, Auckland to Itajai, is scheduled for the 18th of March and is expected to be the toughest and longest, with double points.

 I hope to see Vestas 11th Hour Racing in the fleet company.
 Still, have no news about the collision.
 Regardless of the investigation, it’s not fair that this event is hiding from the public and causes rumors and distrust of organizers of VOR.

-Here is Volvo Ocean Race standings after Leg 6.
+Here are the Volvo Ocean Race standings after Leg 6.

 volvo ocean race scoreboard

-Vestas 11th Hour Racing to rejoin the race.
+Vestas 11th Hour Racing will rejoin the race.

-Regarding Vestas Collision, it is still not clear the real situation.
-We can find some statements from the Team and other VOR officials but for me it looks like just reservations to calm the audience.
-It leads to distrust of the whole event and rumours around the future of Volvo Ocean race at all.
+The real situation regarding Vestas Collision is still unclear.
+We can find some statements from the Team and other VOR officials, but for me, they look like reservations to calm the audience.
+This leads to distrust of the whole event and rumors about the future of the Volvo Ocean race.

 March 11, 2018

-In-Port Race in the Auckland City of Sails featuring a chaotic start and windless Doldrums like conditions and a final sprint to the finish line!
+An In-Port Race in the Auckland City of Sails features a chaotic start, windless, Doldrums-like conditions, and a final sprint to the finish line!

 Scoreboard after New Zealand Herald In-Port Race.